-The number of grievance and disciplinary cases at GSA in 2019-20 were low, similar to previous years.
+The number of grievance and disciplinary cases at GSA in 2020-21 were low, similar to previous years.

-3 grievance cases were raised at GSA in 2019/20, which is slightly higher than reported in 2018-19.
+Less than 5 new grievance cases were raised at GSA in 2020/21, which is the same as reported in 2019-20.
+All raised by female members of staff.
+Cases equally split by full-time and part-time contracts.

-1 grievance was raised by a male member of staff and the other 2 by female members of staff.
-One of the individuals was on a full time contract and 2 individuals were on a part-time contract.

-In the current period only 4 disciplinary cases (2 male / 2 female) were undertaken, representing less than 0.7% of the overall staff employed.
+In the current period less than 5 new disciplinary cases (equally split between male / female) was undertaken, representing less than 0.1% of the overall staff employed.

-100% of the staff subject to disciplinary procedures were full time.

-1 member of staff subject to a grievance or disciplinary was disclosed as having a disability.
+Of the staff subject to disciplinary procedures, again this was split equally between full-time and part-time.
+None of the staff subjected to a grievance or disciplinary was disclosed as having a disability.